rawb00/rawbb0/README.md

 learning programing language

-* 🌍  I'm based in Bangkok,Thialand
+* ❓  I'm based in somewhere
 * ✉️  You can contact me at [aaynongprogram@gmail.com](mailto:aaynongprogram@gmail.com)

 ### Skills